Hiwot Gebremaryam

-Hiwot Gebremaryam (born 11 May 1995; also known as Hiwot Gebrekidan) is an Ethiopian long-distance runner who specializes in the marathon and half marathon.
-She holds a marathon personal best of 2:17:59, set with a third-place finish at the 2023 Valencia Marathon.
-Hiwot has recorded multiple victories and podium finishes in major international road races and is a former world junior silver medallist on the track.
+Hiwot Gebremaryam (born 11 May 1995), also known as Hiwot Gebrekidan, is an Ethiopian long-distance runner who specializes in the marathon and half marathon.
+She is a former world junior silver medallist on the track and has recorded multiple victories and podium finishes in major international road races.

 Career

-Hiwot first gained international attention at the 2012 World Junior Championships in Barcelona, where she won silver in the 3000 metres.
-She later transitioned to road racing, making her mark in marathons and half marathons.
+Gebremaryam first gained international attention at the 2012 World Junior Championships in Barcelona, where she won the silver medal in the women's 3000 metres.

-In December 2017, Hiwot won the Tiberias Marathon in Israel, and in 2019, she claimed victory at the Guangzhou Marathon in China, setting a course record of 2:23:50.
-That same year, she finished with a time of 2:24:25 at the Istanbul Marathon.
+She later transitioned to road racing.
+In December 2017, she won the Tiberias Marathon in Israel.
+In 2019, she claimed victory at the Guangzhou Marathon in China, setting a course record of 2:23:50.
+Later that year, she ran 2:24:25 at the Istanbul Marathon.

-She also ran the 2018 Copenhagen Half Marathon, finishing 7th in 1:07:36.
+In 2018, she placed seventh at the Copenhagen Half Marathon in 1:07:36.

-Her breakthrough year came in 2021.
+Her breakthrough season came in 2021.
 In April, she won the Milan Marathon in 2:19:35, setting an Italian all-comers' record.
-She followed that with a second-place finish at the 2021 Berlin Marathon in 2:21:23, marking her first podium in a World Marathon Majors race.
+In September, she finished second at the Berlin Marathon in 2:21:23, marking her first podium finish at a World Marathon Majors event.

-In January 2023, Hiwot opened her season with a win at the Houston Half Marathon in 1:06:28, her best time for the distance.
-Later that year, she set a marathon PB of 2:17:59 at the 2023 Valencia Marathon, finishing third.

-She also placed eighth at the 2023 Boston Marathon in 2:24:30.
+In January 2023, she won the Houston Half Marathon in a personal best time of 1:06:28.
+Later that year, she placed third at the 2023 Valencia Marathon, setting a marathon personal best of 2:17:59.
+She also finished eighth at the 2023 Boston Marathon.

-According to World Athletics, she is a gold-label athlete and was ranked among the top 110 female road runners globally in 2024.
+According to World Athletics, Gebremaryam is a gold-label road race athlete and was ranked among the top 110 female road runners worldwide in 2024.